Coronavirus treatment optimism ends Bund rally | Business

 Coronavirus treatment optimism ends Bund rally

-Safe-haven German bond yields rose on Monday after their longest decline this year as hopes for a coronavirus treatment boosted risk appetite.
+Safe-haven German bond yields edged up on Monday after their longest declining streak since January as hopes for a coronavirus treatment boosted risk appetite.
 Global shares rose on Monday after the U.S. Food and Drug Administration authorised the use of blood plasma from recovered patients as a coronavirus treatment option.

-Safe-haven German 10-year yields rose 1 basis point to -0.49%, ending six consecutive sessions of declines, the longest since January.
-Italy's 10-year bond yield was last up 1 basis point to 1.02%, after touching a one-week high in earlier trade. .
+Safe-haven German 10-year yields were last up 1 basis point at -0.49%, ending six consecutive sessions of declines, the longest since January.
+Italy's 10-year bond yield was steady at around 1.00%, after touching a one-week high earlier at around 1.03%..

-Without data releases to move the market on Monday, attention was turning to a speech by Federal Reserve Chair Jerome Powell on Thursday, where he will discuss the bank’s monetary policy framework review.
-Still, 10-year Bund yields are hovering around -0.50%.
-Analysts don't expect them to fall much lower below -0.50%, the European Central Bank's deposit rate.
+Without major data releases to move the market on Monday, attention turned to a speech by Federal Reserve Chair Jerome Powell on Thursday, where he will discuss the bank's monetary policy framework review.
+Still, with 10-year Bund yields hovering around -0.50%, analysts don't expect them to fall much below this level, which is the same as the European Central Bank's deposit rate.

 "The market is eyeing up what's to come in September, and in EGBs (European government bonds) this will mean supply, but also the ECB becoming more active with their QE (quantitative easing) programs," analysts at Mizuho told clients.
 "This pick-up is more likely in the first week of September than the one coming, but the market will be pre-empting this buying."